EricRovell/photo-companion/src/apps/photo-companion/src/routes/about/about.en.md

 ## Sections

 The application view is broken into sections that user can activate and put in specific order.
+Some sections are available only for specific location.

 ### City Lights